Quinniboi10/Prelude/README.md

 - **Make**: Uses make to build the executable.
 - **G++ Compiler**: Requires support for C++20 or later.
 - **CPU Architecture**: Requires support for AVX2 or later.
-- **Neural Network File**: Provide an NNUE and update the code to load it.
+- **Neural Network File**: Provide an NNUE and update the code to load it (included nnue.bin is recommended).

 ### Compilation